ArthurClemens/polythene/packages/tests-render-mithril-standalone/README.md

-# Polythene for Mithril - Simple HTML test
+# Polythene for Mithril standalone test

 This test loads a HTML page with a static `polythene-mithril-standalone.js` file.
 The HTML page contains all app JS.